 - 12.1 Invitations to tender must clearly set out the latest tender return date and time. - 12.2 Tenders with an estimated value below £100,000 (if received by post in the official envelope or using the official tender return label) will be returned to either the Procurement Manager or the Chief Officer of the relevant service area at the discretion of the Procurement Manager.
 Tenders will be opened in the presence of two employees designated by the Procurement Manager or the Chief Officer of the relevant service area as the case may be.
 Both employees must be independent to the letting of the Contract.
 When opened, all tenders will be recorded in a tender register and the tenders and register will be initialled and dated by designated officers present at the time.
-A copy of such record shall be sent to the Procurement Manager. - 12.3 Tenders with an estimated value above £100,000 must be addressed to the Chief Officer Legal and Democratic Services by post enclosed in the official envelope or using the official tender return label provided by the Council.
-The Chief Officer Legal and Democratic Services will be responsible for the receipt, custody and opening of such tenders.
+A copy of such record shall be sent to the Procurement Manager.

+- 12.3 Tenders with an estimated value above £100,000 must be addressed to the Director of Governance and Legal Services by post enclosed in the official envelope or using the official tender return label provided by the Council.
+The Director of Governance and Legal Services will be responsible for the receipt, custody and opening of such tenders.
 Tenders for the same procurement will be opened consecutively at the same session in the presence of two employees designated for the purpose.
-One employee will be nominated by the Chief Officer Legal and Democratic Services and the other employee will be nominated by the Procurement Manager.
+One employee will be nominated by the Director of Governance and Legal Services and the other employee will be nominated by the Procurement Manager.
 Both employees must be independent to the letting of the Contract.
 When opened, all tenders will be recorded in a tender register and the tenders and register will be initialled and dated by designated employees present at the time.
-The opened tenders will then be sent to the evaluation officer.

-12.4 Tenders received after the date and time for receipt of tenders may only be opened and considered with the agreement of the Chief Officer Legal and Democratic Services and the Procurement Manager.
+The opened tenders will then be sent to the evaluation officer. - 12.4 Tenders received after the date and time for receipt of tenders may only be opened and considered with the agreement of the Director of Governance and Legal Services and the Procurement Manager.
 Any such decisions must demonstrate good reason why it is considered appropriate to accept the late tender.